-2. Position the patient on the MRI bed in a head-first supine position so that their sagittal midline is centered from left to right on the MRI table, and their prostate is centered within the treatable area (Figure 17 [Your configuration might not match exactly as shown]).
+2. Position the patient on the MRI bed in a head-first supine position so that their sagittal midline is centered from left to right on the MRI table, and their prostate is at the white line of the patient pad (Figure 18 [Your configuration might not match exactly as shown]).

-Figure 17: Centering and aligning the coils with the prostate
+Figure 18: Centering and aligning the coils with the prostate

-- 4. Have an assistant lift the patient's legs one at a time while you set up the leg supports (Figure 18): - a.
+- 4. Have an assistant lift the patient's legs one at a time while you set up the leg supports (Figure 19): - a.
 Place the leg supports into the designated slots of the base plate. - b.
 Support the patient's legs and adjust the positions of the leg supports along the slots in the base plate.
 Insert two leg straps for each leg support by looping the straps through the leg support slots, with the label side up. - c.
 Wrap each leg support strap around the patient's leg, through the plastic ring at the end of the strap and then fasten back on itself. - 5.
 Provide the patient with ear protection to protect against MRI-related hearing injury, even though the patient might be under general anesthetic.

-Figure 18: Initial patient positioning and attachment of leg supports
+Figure 19: Initial patient positioning and attachment of leg supports